mit-cml/appinventor-sources/docs/components/connectivity/bluetoothserver.md

 ### BluetoothError

-<div block-type = "component_event" component-selector = "BluetoothServer" event-selector = "BluetoothError" event-params = "functionName-message" id = "bluetoothserver-bluetootherror"></div>
+<div block-type = "component_event" component-selector = "BluetoothServer" event-selector = "BluetoothError" id = "bluetoothserver-bluetootherror"></div>

 The BluetoothError event is no longer used.
 Please use the Screen.ErrorOccurred event instead.